 Internet finance, Green Finance, and Sustainable finance are some of such hot topics emerging in the financial world which is seen as a promising solution to combat any sort of financial crisis and sustainably handle the major crisis.

-Labatt and White (2003), defines Green finance as “encompass all market-based instruments designed to deliver environmental quality and to transfer environmental risk” however, as per Brand (2012) termed it as a “new buzzword in sustainability discourses”.
+Labatt and White (2003), define Green finance as “encompass all market-based instruments designed to deliver environmental quality and to transfer environmental risk” however, Brand (2012) termed it as a “new buzzword in sustainability discourses”.